Turkey Smoking FAQ

 How do you spatchcock a turkey?

 Start with the turkey facing breast-side down, then cut along the backbone so you can remove it.
 From there, flip the turkey over and press down on the breastbone until it lies flat.
 With your bird butterflied and lying flat, it’ll cook faster and a little bit more evenly.
-This technique is great when you’re short on time or you have a larger turkey (14 pounds and up) that would take entirely too long to smoke at low temperatures.
+This technique is great when you’re short on time or you have a larger turkey (14 lbs and up) that would take entirely too long to smoke at low temperatures.
+For more information, check out our guide to spatchcocking poultry.

 What temperature should you smoke your turkey at?